-(1) Includes the following shares which the specified individual has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2013: Dr. Shillman, 24,500 shares;

-Mr. Willett, 187,500 shares; Mr. Sun, 31,125 shares; Mr. Morin, 44,013 shares; Mr. Krantz, 38,000 shares; Mr. Fishman, 28,625 shares; Mr. Alias, 16,750 shares; Mr. Wasserman, 16,125 shares; and Mr. Miller, 15,625 shares.

-- (2) Percentages are calculated on the basis of 43,394,415 shares of our common stock outstanding as of March 1, 2013.
-The total number of shares outstanding used in this calculation also assumes that the currently exercisable options or options which become exercisable within 60 days of March 1, 2013 held by the specified person are exercised but does not include the number of shares of our common stock underlying options held by any other person. - (3) See Footnote (6) under the Security Ownership of Certain Beneficial Owners table. - (4) Mr. Miller has shared voting and investment power with respect to 200 shares owned jointly with his spouse. - (5) Includes 402,263 shares which certain Directors and executive officers have the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2013.
+- Includes the following shares which the specified individual has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 7, 2014: Dr. Shillman, 0 shares; Mr. Willett, 350,000 shares; Mr. Sun, 77,250 shares; Mr. Krantz, 91,000 shares; Mr. Miller, 52,500 shares; Mr. Morin, 45,000 shares; Mr. Wasserman, 41,250 shares; Mr. Alias, 37,500 shares; and Mr. Robinson, 0 shares.
+Share amounts have been adjusted to reflect the two-for-one stock split completed on September 16, 2013. - (2) Percentages are calculated on the basis of 87,040,711 shares of our common stock outstanding as of March 7, 2014.
+The total number of shares outstanding used in this calculation also assumes that the currently exercisable options or options which become exercisable within 60 days of March 7, 2014 held by the specified person are exercised but does not include the number of shares of our common stock underlying options held by any other person. - (3) Includes a) 4,030,400 shares held in a trust with respect to which Dr. Shillman serves as trustee, and b) 1,400 shares owned by Dr. Shillman's spouse which Dr. Shillman may be deemed to beneficially own, but as to which he disclaims beneficial ownership.

+- (4) Mr. Miller has shared voting and investment power with respect to 400 shares owned jointly with his spouse. - (5) Includes 694,500 shares which certain Directors and executive officers have the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 7, 2014.
+Share amounts have been adjusted to reflect the two-for-one stock split completed on September 16, 2013.